Title

 Out of Scope

-Faculty teaching assignments, nursing leadership team formation, financial implications, facilities.
+Faculty teaching assignments, nursing leadership team formation, financial implications, facilities, clinical agreements.

 Constraints